Massimo Ferrero: President of Sampdoria and activities in the years 2010–2020

-Ferrero has always declared himself a soccer fan, professing to be a fan of Roma in particular, which he says he tried to buy, as did Salernitana.
+Ferrero has always declared himself a soccer fan, professing to be a fan of Roma in particular, which he says he tried to buy, as he also did with Salernitana.

 On June 12, 2014, he took over ownership of Sampdoria for free from Edoardo Garrone, taking on about 15 million euros in debt.
 The acquisition is made through the financial company Sport Spettacolo Holding of Rome, which has a share capital of €950,000 and a net worth of €6.7 million (and also includes within it the film companies Eleven Finance, V Production and Do & Go), a wholly owned subsidiary of Holding Max S.r.l. (incorporated on June 27, 2014, with a share capital of €1,000, increased to €50,000 on May 6, 2015), held by his daughter Vanessa at 80 percent and his nephew Giorgio at 20 percent.
 The outgoing patron Garrone, who retains a 1 percent stake in the company for some time, is reported to have paid €36.5 million in capital, allocating a portion of it to writing off debt, which stood at €24.6 million as of Dec.
 31, 2014.
 They are joined by another 28.9 million euros paid into Sport Spettacolo Holding's capital account, bringing Garrone's total outlay earmarked for Sampdoria's business continuity to a total of 65.4 million euros.
 With Garrone's exit, Sport Spettacolo Holding sums up 99.96 percent of U.C.
 Sampdoria's shares, leaving the remaining 0.04 percent to the network of small investors created under the chairmanship of Paolo Mantovani.

 The first phase of Ferrero's management, thanks to the good results achieved by the Genoa team in the 2014–2015 season, earned the Roman entrepreneur a certain popularity at the national level, corroborated by the style of his public statements.
 Exemplary of the notoriety achieved are the choice of comedian Maurizio Crozza, a Doria fan, to start proposing his imitation within the show Crozza nel Paese delle Meraviglie, as well as his hosting during the third evening of the Sanremo Festival hosted by Carlo Conti, on February 12, 2015.
 He also participated in four evenings of the Grand Hotel Chiambretti between February and April.

 In the following months Ferrero expresses interest in buying an additional soccer team, first Lecce, then Cosenza Calcio, but both intentions do not follow through.
 In the same period he gives to the presses the book Massimo Ferrero – Una vita al massimo (ed è il minimo che posso dirvi) [Massimo Ferrero – A Life at the Top (and that's the least I can tell you)], written four hands with Alessandro Alciato.
 Also attracting media attention is a satirical video from October 2015 by the comedy group Actual, featuring Ferrero ironically announcing his candidacy for mayor of Rome, and the small role of the mayor of Torresecca he played in Fausto Brizzi's Poveri ma ricchi.